-until a new rate is negotiated and approved by the State's cognizant Federal agency, at which point the State lead agency must make appropriate adjustments for applicable FFYs.
-The State acknowledges that a final restricted indirect cost rate may result in an adjustment of the final audited expenditures allowable to be charged to the Part C grant and the Department's approval of this FFY Part C application with an expired or provisional restricted indirect cost rate does not constitute approval of that rate as the final rate for the lead agency for this FFY.
-When a final restricted indirect cost rate is approved, the lead agency must submit to OSEP: (1) a copy of the "final" restricted indirect cost rate agreement; and (2) details of adjustments made to past GAPS draw downs in light of the "final" rate.
-(The State must attach a copy of the previously approved restricted indirect cost rate agreement.)
+State negotiated and approved by the State's cognizant Federal agency, at which agency must make appropriate adjustments for applicable FFYs.
+The State final restricted indirect cost rate may result in an adjustment of the final audillowable to be charged to the Part C grant and the Department's approval application with an expired or provisional restricted indirect cost rate does not that rate as the final rate for the lead agency for this FFY.
+When a final rate is approved, the lead agency must submit to OSEP: (1) a copy of the indirect cost rate agreement; and (2) details of adjustments made to past Glight of the "final" rate.
+(The State must attach a copy of the previously apprindirect cost rate agreement.) e acknowledges that a lited expenditures of this FFY Part C not constitute approval estricted indirect cost "final" restricted GAPS draw downs in The lead agency is not an SEA and has a final cost allocation plan that has State lead agency's cognizant Federal agency, which is The cost allocation by ED's Indirect Cost mended] for this h a copy of the